pfertyk/blog/content/003-crystal-vs-real-life.md

 ## Creating a new project

-Normally, I could just create a source file and start coding.
+Normally, I could just create a source file (`.cr`) and start coding.
 But image processing will almost certainly require some sort of a third party library, so I decided to create a project.

 Each Crystal project is expected to have a `shard.yml` file that contains the